ssin610/Quinzical/README.md

-# Run the game
+# Run the game (You can choose any method to excute)
+(Recommanded: 1) Open the terminal and type the following line:
+			./run

-To run the game, please go into the Quinzical/ folder and then excute the run.sh
+(2) Go into the Quinzical/ folder and then excute the run.sh
 	Please type ./run.sh in the terminal in Quinzical/

 # Important